EvaBroberg/Kiddozz/backend/CONTRIBUTING.md

 3. Commit your changes with a clear message.
 4. Push your branch and open a pull request.
 5. Ensure CI checks are green before merging.

 ---

+### 9. Release Workflow

+We use separate workflows for staging and production:

+- **Staging**
+  - Auto-deploys on every push to `main`.
+  - Used for internal testing (QA & partner feedback).
+  - Staging APKs are auto-built for testers.

+- **Production**
+  - Deploys only when a release branch/tag is created in GitHub.
+  - Backend redeploys from the release tag.
+  - Production APKs are only built on release.
+  - Ensure the release branch passes all CI checks before tagging.

+**Developer steps for release:**
+1. Finish development on feature branches → merge into `main`.
+2. Verify staging deployment and APK functionality.
+3. When stable, create a GitHub release (tag) from `main`.
+4. Railway will redeploy production backend from the release.
+5. GitHub Actions will build the production APK.

+---